 The ISO performs systemwide operable capacity analysis to estimate the net capacity and determine the operable capacity margin that will be available under two scenarios (i.e., using the 50/50 and 90/10 forecasts of peak load).
 The analysis assumes that peak-load conditions are reduced to fully reflect behind-the-meter PV (i.e., both embedded and nonembedded PV; refer to Section 3.3).
 It also assumes that to meet the assumed peak demand plus operating-reserve requirements, the capacity in New England will only be equal to the net ICR, which, as stated in Section 4.1.1, relies on OP 4 actions and tie-line benefits.
 A negative margin for a specific scenario indicates the extent that possible mitigation actions would be required through predefined protocols, as prescribed in the ISO’s Operating Procedure No. 4, Action during a Capacity Deficiency, or Operating Procedure No. 7 (OP 7), Action in an Emergency.

-, , and show the results of the ISO’s systemwide operable capacity analysis for 2015/2016 to 2024/2015 commitment periods.
+Figure 4-4, Table 4-10, and Table 4-11 show the results of the ISO’s systemwide operable capacity analysis for 2015/2016 to 2024/2015 commitment periods.
 The analysis does not take into account operable capacity needs for RSP subareas.
 The results show that if the loads associated with the 50/50 forecast occurred, the ISO could expect New England to experience a negative operable capacity margin ranging from 6 MW to 160 MW for four of the 10 years of the study period.
 The ISO system operators potentially would have to rely on load and capacity relief from OP 4 actions to mitigate the possible capacity shortages.